-Winter is here—and that means sniffles, runny noses, and congestion.
+Winter is here—and that means sniffles, runny noses, congestion, and parents everywhere looking for cold relief for their little ones.
 And this season, the common cold is competing for attention with omicron—the juggernaut variant of the novel coronavirus.
 Even after winter turns to spring and this last pandemic wave is (hopefully) under control, the fact remains that our little ones are likely to catch multiple colds (6-10 on average) every year.

 - Nasal saline: Keep your baby’s nose hydrated with saline drops or mist to loosen up any mucus, clean the nose, and remove swelling from the nasal tissue.

 - Hydrated wipes: Tissues can leave sensitive skin around your baby’s lips and nose feeling irritated, but hydrated wipes can remove crusty drainage while keeping your baby’s skin moisturized.